Hajival/AdGuard/USAGE.md

 Set "Filters update interval" to 12 hours _(recommended)_ and click the green "Save" button.

+## Blocked Services

+It's useful to set blocked services within AdGuard.

+1. Go to "filters" then "blocked services"
+2. Click the "Block all" button and then toggle on the services you actually use or will use
+3. Click the green "Save" button at the bottom of the page

 # Browsers 🌏

 A mix of Internet Browser Addons/Extensions can improve your security and privacy further.